Nikolaj Pirnat: Style and works

-He is responsible for the statue of John the Baptist at the center of Trnovo Bridge in Ljubljana.
+His oeuvre consists of sculptures (General Rudolf Maister, 1926; Igralec Danilo, 1933), portraits and various oil paintings.
+Pirnat's statue of John the Baptist is located at the center of the Trnovo Bridge in Ljubljana.
 Some of his works are held in the collections of the Museum of Modern Art, the National Museum of Natural History, both in Ljubljana, and the Maribor Art Gallery.
-Exhibitions of his work were held beginning in 1976, with the most recent being in 2017, all in Slovenia.